SonnyBurnett/codechallenge/henrybeen054/python054.md

 To complete the solution, I factored the parsing and running of the game out in a seperate class, so that I could write a good test for the whole solution.

 Next, I wrote this file

+Finally, fixed a deepsource issue